Megamind Rules!: Production

 On February 11, 2022, it was announced that Peacock had ordered a CG-animated series from DreamWorks Animation Television serving as a follow-up to the film, originally titled Megamind's Guide to Defending Your City.
 The series chronicles the new hero's quest to become a social media influencer and a true superhero.
-The original writers of the film, Alan Schoolcraft and Brent Simons, are signed on as executive producers and showrunners, with Celebrity Deathmatch creator Eric Fogel also being an executive producer.
-JD Ryznar was co-executive producer and story editor.
+The original writers of the film, Alan Schoolcraft and Brent Simons, served as executive producers and showrunners, with Celebrity Deathmatch creator Eric Fogel also an executive producer.
+JD Ryznar served as an co-executive producer and story editor.

 On August 5, 2022, Simons confirmed that the show's writing was completed, and production was moving forward.
 In January 2023, it was revealed that the series would be released in 2024.
 In February 2024, it was announced that the series, now titled Megamind Rules!, would be released on March 1, 2024.
 Keith Ferguson, Laura Post, Josh Brener, Maya Aoki Tuttle, Emily Tunon, Talon Warburton, Scott Adsit, Chris Sullivan, Tony Hale, Jeanine Mason and Adam Lambert were announced as part of the cast.

 New episodes of the show began streaming on June 20, 2024.